jjmen98/Software-Engineering-Spring-2024/README.md

 >pip install python-dotenv

+## Required Ubuntu Packages

+This project uses the PyQt6 QMutimedia module, which requires an Ubuntu package to run without error.
+This package is the libva-dev package, a Video Acceleration API for Linux.
+You can install the required package with the following command

+>sudo apt-get install -y libva-dev

 ## Running the Program

 To run this project, download & extract the main branch to a directory on your system